-Parents/guardians are encouraged to contact their child's Classroom Teacher or Encore/Support Teachers regarding any questions or concerns via note, email or telephone call.
+Parents are encouraged to contact their child's teacher or Encore/specialist teachers via phone or email regarding any questions or concerns via note, email or call.
 Email is generally the most efficient.
-Staff email addresses are available on the Richards School website.
-Staff email addresses are firstname.lastname@wfbschools.com.
-For example, Stephanie Haupt's email address is stephanie.haupt@wfbschools.com.
-Phone voice mail messages can also be left during non-school hours by calling 414-963-3951.
+Staff addresses are available on the Cumberland School website.
+The pattern for the e-mail address of a staff member is the staff person's first and last name separated by a period @wfbschools.com.
+For example, Jayne Heffron's email address is Jayne.Heffron@wfbschools.com

+Phone/voice mail messages can also be left during non-school hours by calling 414-963-3943.

 Our goal is to partner with families in order to support all learners.
 Our teachers' work day is spent working directly with students and/or planning learning activities.
 Elementary teachers plan instruction and review assessment information for six subject areas in addition to tending to the real time physical, social, and emotional needs of students.
 Responding in real time to phone messages or emails limits the capacity to fully engage in this primary work.
-To best support students and families, we will target a 24-48-hour work day response to communications from students and parents / guardians.
+To best support students and families, we will target a 24-48 hour work day response to communications from students and parents/guardians.
 For matters of public safety or emergencies please contact the Police Department.
 For all other matters that require immediate attention, please contact the school office directly.